mikamautnerrohde/researchproject/rp-project-manual.md

 Late submission of the Research Project Proposal will not affect the grading of the research project, but the submission date of the final report (and therefore the registration date of the grade) cannot be before the ending date of the project.

+## Questions and comments
+* If you notice any issues with this manual or the overall process of the Research Project, please submit them via [the Github issue tracker](https://github.com/tijmz/researchproject/issues).
+* There is a FAQ at (https://github.com/tijmz/researchproject/blob/master/rp-project-FAQ.md)

 <!--stackedit_data:
 eyJkaXNjdXNzaW9ucyI6eyJHTHdUTkZqWEYwNHZybzN5Ijp7In